RobustSpring: Benchmarking Robustness to Image Corruptions for Optical Flow, Scene Flow and Stereo: RobustSpring Dataset and Benchmark

-\para{Corruption Implementation} Though most corruptions are loosely based on~\cite{Hendrycks2018CommonCorruptions}, our corruption consistencies requires multiple adaptations.
-Furthermore, we employ specialized techniques for highly consistent effects, \ie motion blur, elastic transform, snow, rain and fog.
-We adapt implementations from~\cite{Hendrycks2018CommonCorruptions}, modify glass blur, zoom blur, frost and pixelation to accommodate higher resolutions and non-square images, and adjust frost, glass blur, and spatter for consistency across video scenes.
-Motion blur is based on~\cite{Zheng2006Enhanced} and adds camera-induced motion with clean optical flow estimates.
-Elastic transform uses PyTorch's transforms package to create a see-through water-like effect, changing object morphology with smooth frame transitions.
-For snow and rain, we expand ~\cite{Schmalfuss2023DistractingDownpour}'s two-step 3D particle rendering to multi-step particle trajectories and stereo views, change from additive-blending to order-independent alpha blending~\cite{mcguire2013orderindependenttransparency}, and include global illumination~\cite{halder2019physics}.
+\para{Corruption Implementation} Though most corruptions are loosely based on~\citet{Hendrycks2018CommonCorruptions}, our corruption consistencies require multiple adaptations.
+Furthermore, we employ specialized techniques for highly consistent effects, \emph{i.e.\ }motion blur, elastic transform, snow, rain and fog.
+We adapt implementations from~\citet{Hendrycks2018CommonCorruptions}, modify glass blur, zoom blur, frost, and pixelation to accommodate higher resolutions and non-square images, and adjust frost, glass blur, and spatter for consistency across video scenes.
+Motion blur is based on~\citet{Zheng2006Enhanced} and adds camera-induced motion with clean optical flow estimates.
+Elastic transform uses PyTorch's transforms package to create a see-through-water-like effect, changing object morphology with smooth frame transitions.
+For snow and rain, we expand the two-step 3D particle rendering of~\citet{Schmalfuss2023DistractingDownpour} to multi-step particle trajectories and stereo views, change from additive-blending to order-independent alpha blending~\citep{mcguire2013orderindependenttransparency}, and include global illumination~\citep{halder2019physics}.
 To augment the large-scale Spring data, we improve its performance via more effective particle generation and parallel processing.
-Fog is based on the Koschmieder model following~\cite{Wiesemann2016Fog}.
-Full implementation details are in~\cref{sec:appendix_corruption-impl}.
+Fog is based on the Koschmieder model following~\citet{Wiesemann2016Fog}.
+Full details are in App.~\ref{sec:appendix_corruption-impl}.